toshimaru/auto-author-assign/README.md

 # auto-author-assign

-GitHub Actions: Assign pull request author automatically.
+GitHub Actions: Automatically assign pull request authors.

 ![OG image](./img/auto-author-assign.jpg)

 ## Why this action?

-In most cases, pull request author should be assigned an assignee of the pull request.
+In most cases, the pull request author should be assigned as an **assignee** of the pull request.

-This action automatically assigns PR author as an assignee.
+This action automatically assigns the pull request author as an assignee.

 ## Usage